National Interest Party (Nigeria): Executives

-NIP's Leadership Cadre
+Leadership cadre

 Every Nigerian over the age of 18 can join NIP; however, only Nigerians 21 or over, who distinguish themselves may join the Leadership Cadre of NIP.
 Only those who cross into this cadre may run for office within the party, run on the party's platform to seek political office in Nigeria, and/or get nominated or appointed to hold public office in Nigeria through the party.

 In effect, members who wish to work as Ward Representatives at extremely remote villages, just like those who wish to contest national elections or even the Presidency must first get past the Screening Committee to cross into the Leadership Cadre to do so.
 A token is paid by each applicant for the screening, however, candidates who cannot raise the required amount may use the points they accumulated from referring people to join NIP to pay their screening fees.
 This allows indigent but decent members of the party the opportunity to become executives of the party and/or vie for public office on the party's platform notwithstanding the requirement to pay for their screening.

 Every member who meets the requirements to join the Leadership Cadre is encouraged to submit to the screening process because membership of the cadre allows them active and passive control of the party.
 It is from this group that members will be selected to represent the party were called upon to send forth party representatives.
 Leadership Cadre members will also have the opportunity to design programs for party members which may be implemented online and/or on ground e.g. lectures, webinars, seminars, symposiums etc.

 The cadre will consist only of Nigerians from every corner of the country who have been thoroughly checked for criminal history and behaviour, dishonest use of private and public funds, embezzlement or fraud, bankruptcies, involvement with terrorist organisations, secessionist groups, secret cults, community development initiatives etc. and found to have led exemplary lives.
 Those are the only members of NIP who may lead the party, run for office on the party's platform, and through appointive roles, lead the country.

 Once successfully screened and admitted, leadership members are free to compete with other interested aspirants for whatever roles they wish to contest.
 It takes a click to join races candidates qualify for, however, they are restricted to run for one office at a time.
 Restrictions imposed by the party's constitution and the constitution of the Federal Republic of Nigeria also apply.

 NIP's nomination forms are free and the party does not charge membership subscription fees.
 It relies on the voluntary donations of members to run its affairs.